-Whether you’re an owner of a commercial or industrial cleaning company, or running a residential services business, it’s only natural that you’re always on the lookout for new ways to optimize your processes.
+Whether you’re an owner of a commercial or industrial cleaning company, or running a residential business, it’s only natural that you’re always on the lookout for new ways to optimize your processes.

 The cleaning industry certainly is undergoing massive changes.
 Innovative cleaning tools and processes are fundamentally altering the way business owners manage their companies, and how employees conduct their day-to-day activities.